To work a top bar hive, a beekeeper must know:

 Push other comb-less top bars toward the hive’s far end until a working space is created next to the rear most comb.
 This narrow slot allows access to the comb without much disruption to the hive interior.

-Only a small open area is needed to inspect a tbh.
+Only a small open area is needed to inspect a top bar hive.
 Most bees continue working with limited bee flight coming out the narrow opening.
 When larger areas are opened, the bees quickly retreat to the dark, safe, broodnest area toward the hive’s front.

 In contrast, a lot of surface area is opened up when working standard hives.
 The bees are exposed to radical changes in temperature, humidity, light, odors and movement.
 This gets their attention.
 Then, they often get yours, unless you smoke them frequently. 🙂